+Frequently Asked Questions

 During our coaching trajectory, you are always welcome to ask me any related questions via e-mail.

-What type of themes can you bring to your coaching session?
+Which themes can you bring to your coaching session?

-Basically. anything. that’s holding you back.
+Basically, anything. that’s holding you back.

-It’s important though to formulate your topic in a precise and positive way.
+It’s important to formulate your topic in a precise and positive way.
 You’ll receive information about just that, ahead of the session.
 We’ll also discuss and define your theme in your first session, and regularly check back in about it.

 Frequently Asked Questions

 the International Coaching Federation (ICF) defines coaching as: